mtreinik/led-strip-controller/README.md

 ## Intro

-I made a LED strip that can be controlled via an Web API.
+Here are instructions for making a LED strip that can be controlled via an Web API.

-Red, green and blue colors:
+The strip can show any color with red, green and blue LEDs:

 ![Red, green and blue color on the LED strip](https://raw.githubusercontent.com/mtreinik/led-strip-controller/main/images/colors.gif)

-Flame effect:
+LEDs can be controlled individually.
+Here is a flame effect:

 ![Animated flame effect on the LED strip](https://raw.githubusercontent.com/mtreinik/led-strip-controller/main/images/flames.gif)